"EUREKA!" Sacramento to be German genealogy’s epicenter in 2019...

-The conference theme, STRIKE IT RICH! with Connections 2 Discoveries, follows on the Connections theme of the 2017 inaugural conference.
+The conference there, STRIKE IT RICH! with Connections 2 Discoveries, follows on the Connections theme of the 2017 inaugural conference.

 The "gold" theme is especially appropriate given Sacramento history.
 John Sutter, born as Johann August Sutter in Baden, in what is southwestern Germany, eventually settled in Sacramento Valley and built a sawmill where gold was found in 1848.
 That discovery set off the California Gold Rush.

 The 2019 IGGP International Conference, to be held in downtown Sacramento at the Hyatt Regency Hotel, will offer three days of German-centric presentations in multiple tracks –Geographic, Technology, Advancing Your Research, and more.
 Attendees will learn from genealogists, authors, historians, and archivists who are top presenters with advanced proficiency in their fields of study.
 It’s a sure bet that more than one visitor will shout “EUREKA!” upon learning something that breaks through a brick wall or offers new understanding of their family’s history – German and non-German researchers alike.

 Ms. Amy Chidester from San Diego, California, and Chair of the Presenters’ Team, says, “The IGGP International Conference has emerged as one of the top international Germanic genealogy conferences.
 We are working hard to exceed the standard set in 2017.
 If you are interested in the genealogy of the German-speaking peoples, this is a conference you cannot miss.”